IliasRedissi/trakt-kotlin/README.md

-trakt-java
+trakt-kotlin
 ==========

-A Java wrapper around the [trakt v2 API](http://docs.trakt.apiary.io/) using [retrofit 2](https://square.github.io/retrofit/).
+A Kotlin wrapper around the [trakt v2 API](http://docs.trakt.apiary.io/) using [retrofit 2](https://square.github.io/retrofit/).

 Pull requests are welcome.

-Trakt methods are grouped into service objects which can be centrally managed by a `TraktV2` instance.
-It will act as a factory for all of the services and will automatically initialize them with your API key (OAuth client id) and optionally a given user access token.
+Trakt methods are grouped into service objects which can be centrally managed by a `Trakt` instance.
+It will act as a factory for all the services and will automatically initialize them with your API key (OAuth client id) and optionally a given user access token.

 ## Usage